 - The best part about iBis Zurich is access to trams right outside the hotel to the main station.

-- They have laundry, restaurant and working space in the hotel as well.
+- They have laundry, restaurants, and working spaces in the hotel as well.

 - Book your stay here